 Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the City's own programs.
-All of the City's fiduciary activities are reported in separate Statements of Fiduciary Net Position.
+All of the City's fiduciary activities are reported in a separate Statement of Net Position and a separate Statement of Changes in Net Position.

-The presentation of the City's major funds begins on page 10.
+The presentation of the City's major funds begins on page 11.
 The City's major funds are the General Fund, General Obligation Bond Retirement Fund and the Capital Reserve Fund.